hashicorp/packer-plugin-sdk/cmd/packer-sdc/internal/struct-markdown/README.md

 type Config struct {

 	// The JSON file containing your account credentials.
 Not required if you
-	// run Packer on a GCE instance with a service account.
+	// run Packer on a HappyCloud instance with a service account.
 Instructions for
 	// creating the file or using service accounts are above.
 	AccountFile string `mapstructure:"account_file" required:"false"`